JulianNymark/nvim/README.md

 | --- | --- |
 | :e | (edit) reload buffer from disk |
 | :noa w | noautocommand w (save without formatting) |

+## behaviours

+- for `telescope-file-browser`, to create a directory instead of a file, include a trailing slash: `somefile/`